Compare real estate in Bangalore and Hyderabad for 2025. Know which city offers better returns, rental yield, and long-term growth for investors.

 compared to Hyderabad’s 3–3.2%, largely due to its dense IT corridors

-and migrant population.
 However, with the Financial District,

 Tellapur, and the emerging West Hyderabad belt adding lakhs of jobs,